 4. Don’t Neglect Your Gums

 While getting poked in your gumline is often uncomfortable, please know that this is a completely routine aspect of a general dental check up.
 Many people don’t realize how vital gum health is to your overall dental wellness.
-The team at brewster dentist may harp on you for your flossing habits.
+The team at dentist east fishkill may harp on you for your flossing habits.
 This isn’t because we want to annoy you, it’s because we want you at your healthiest.
 Nearly half the adult population over 30 is affected by gum disease, which is incredibly avoidable.
 Think about what your gums actually are.
 They are the bedrock for your teeth and it is important that you keep that foundation strong.
 If you do end up needing dental work down the line, it is vital that you have healthy gums.
 You can’t build a house on quicksand, so it is with dental work.
 Some common dental procedures that require healthy gums are:

 - Braces and all other orthodontic treatment

 - Whitening procedures

 You can avoid having to have any of these things done by making sure you floss at least once a day.
 Although there are risk factors that you can’t control such as age, medical conditions, or your genetic makeup.
 Accountant, Queens will help you organize and take care of your finances.
 Usually, though, gum disease is simply the result of lack of flossing.
 Take the time to floss.
 Your gums will thank you.

 5. Don’t be a Bleach Bum Whitener!